bcolloran/tlmpm/README.md

 These files follow the strategy I took when implementing TLMPM: start with the working code in `mpm128.py`, and adapt it to Algorithm 2 in "TLMPM Contacts", then make incremental improvements from there.
 This is a little awkward at first, because these algorithms are different enough that shoehorning TLMPM into the `mpm128.py` framework resulted in some code that is not what you would want if you we're approaching TLMPM from scratch, but I as a relatively new user of Taichi, it was helpful to have this scaffolding.

 Below we describe the changes made between each version, starting with the file `v0_mpm128_jelly_spinning_beam.py`.
 The FPS numbers given are from running the simulation with 294912 particles, allowing 5 seconds of warm up and then taking 20 seconds of FPS measurements.
+(Note that these FPS numbers should not be taken to suggest anything about the relative merits of these MLS-MPM vs TLMPM, as the MLS-MPM implementation is not necessarily fully optimized, and in any case the comparison is apples-to-oranges in quite a number of ways.)

 ### `v0_mpm128_jelly_spinning_beam.py`

-_Avg FPS: 15.55262_
+_Avg FPS: 15.59_

 In This first file, we make a number of changes to `mpm128.py` to give create a baseline MLS-MPM scenario that will allow us to track the progress of our TLMPM implementation: